 As Juan helped the couple on board, he took the woman’s hand.
 She stopped and looked at his face, as if studying it, and as he looked back something in her eyes froze him, something tightened in his chest, and for a moment he couldn’t breathe.

-“Hello, I’m Barbra Ossa”, she said.
+“Hello, I’m Barbara Ossa”, she said.
 The world became silent to Juan.
 He no longer heard the boat engines, or the seagulls, or the chatter of the fishermen.
 It seemed as if all had ceased.
 Barbra’s voice was deep and rich with a tremolo that vibrated in accompaniment to the tingling of his skin where he held her hand.
 Juan was frozen, enjoying this moment more than he should, when Larry blurted out “Hello, I’m Larry, let’s go fishing!”
 The laughter from the fishermen broke Juan’s spell.

-Barbra Ossa looked at Larry and back at the group of smiling men.
+Barbara Ossa looked at Larry and back at the group of smiling men.
 She blushed and lowered her eyes, not realizing their laughter obscured that they were mesmerized by her beauty.

 Juan regained his composure and shook Carlton’s hand.
 Smiling at them both he said his usual greeting “I’m Juan Rivera, first mate.
 Find a place at the rail or have a seat and I’ll get your gear for you after we cast off.
 Welcome aboard the Lady Z.”